What is the best top for horse riding?

 Base Layers come in two types of neck line: the crew or the turtle neck.
 A crew neck fits along the base of the neckline and is collarless.
 So, everyone with a long and thin or regular neck has a winner here as do women with smaller busts.
 This neckline is not a good choice for women with a short, wide neck or women with a bigger chest.

-The turtle neck has a high collar and is no good for a short, wide neck, but should be worn instead by women with a long, thin, or regular neck.
+The turtle neck has a high collar and usually has a 6" or 30 cms zip.
+This style's not great for a short, wide neck, but should be worn instead by women with a long, thin, or regular neck.
 It’s also great for women with a small chest, whether you have a long or short décolleté.

 Add a Touch of Colour